 II.
-Jesus' accomplishments put Him in a class all by Himself (3-5).
+The unique accomplishments of Jesus (3-5)

-Listen to the resume of the Logos in verses 3-5, "Through him all things were made; without him nothing was made that has been made.
-In him was life, and that life was the light of men.
-The light shines in the darkness, but the darkness has not understood it."
+Listen to the resume of the Logos in verses 3-5, "All things were made through him, and without him was not any thing made that was made.
+In him was life, and the life was the light of men.
+The light shines in the darkness, and the darkness has not overcome it."
+The NIV says, "...but the darkness has not understood it."

 In his prologue, John introduces us to several key themes which will run throughout his book.
 Here we see two themes that pertain to Jesus' unique work.
 What has Jesus done that's unrivaled by any other being in the universe?
-John highlights two accomplishments...
+John highlights two accomplishments.

 - A. Jesus is the Life-bringer (3).
 Listen to the KJV's reading, "All things were made by him; and without him was not anything made that was made."
 What's that saying about Jesus as the Life-bringer?
-Two things, one positive, one negative... - 1.
+Two things, one positive, one negative. - 1.
 He created everything.
-Yes, Genesis 1:1 states that God created the universe, but John 1:3 clarifies that it was done literally through the Logos.
-That is, as Leon Morris clarifies, "The Father created, but He did it 'through' the Word."
-Both were at work.
+"In the beginning God created the heavens and the earth."
+That's Genesis 1:1, and it states that God created the universe.
+But John 1:3 clarifies that it was done literally through the Logos.
+As Leon Morris clarifies, "The Father created, but He did it 'through' the Word."
+Both the Father and the Son were at work in the creation of the world.